 - Choose your words carefully.
 When speaking with the senior about changes connected with COVID-19, it’s important to keep it simple, utilizing a calm and reassuring tone.
 Beth Kallmyer, Vice President of Care and Support at the Alzheimer’s Association, suggests statements such as, “We have to stay inside because that’s most safe for us, but we’ll do it together.
 I’ll be with you and we’ll be okay.”

 - Be sure to have a backup plan.
 If you happened to be diagnosed with COVID-19 yourself, or another medical condition which could prevent you from safely providing homecare help for a loved one with dementia, it is critical to have a plan in place for who could take over to execute your care responsibilities.
-A skilled home health care agency, like Harmony Home Health & Hospice, is the perfect choice, with nurses who are skilled in specialized dementia care and management of medical needs.
+A skilled home health care agency, like Harmony Home Health & Hospice, is the perfect choice, with at home caregivers serving Salt Lake City and surrounding areas who are skilled in specialized dementia care and management of medical needs.

 Let Harmony Home Health & Hospice help.
 Our professional dementia caregivers are fully trained and experienced in both following proper protocol pertaining to minimizing the risk for contracting coronavirus, and in the specialized type of care that is most effective for all those with Alzheimer’s disease.
-Reach out to us at 1-877-I-NEED-CARE (1-877-463-3322) for a consultation if you are seeking Salt Lake City home health care, or care throughout Utah and New Mexico.
+Reach out to us at 1-877-I-NEED-CARE (1-877-463-3322) for a consultation if you are seeking care from an at home caregiver in Salt Lake City or throughout Utah and New Mexico.